Determine how much insurance you need for your home's structure

 Check your policy (or ask your insurance professional) for the limits of your coverage for any expensive items.
 If your home inventory includes items for which the limits are too low, consider buying a special personal property floater or an endorsement.
 This will allow you to insure valuables individually or as a collection, with significantly higher coverage limits.

-Additional Living Expenses (ALE) is a very important feature of a standard homeowners insurance policy.
-If you can't live in your home due to a fire, severe storm or other insured disaster, ALE pays the additional costs of temporarily living elsewhere.
-It covers hotel bills, restaurant meals and other living expenses incurred while your home is being rebuilt.
+If you can't live in your home due to a fire, severe storm or other insured disaster, coverage for Additional Living Expenses (ALE) pays the costs of temporarily living elsewhere, including hotel bills, restaurant meals and other living expenses incurred while your home is being rebuilt.

 If you rent out part of your house, this coverage also reimburses you for the rent that you would have collected from your tenant if your home had not been destroyed.

 Many policies provide coverage for about 20 percent of the insurance on your house.
-But ALE coverage limits vary from company to company.
-For example, there are policies that provide an unlimited amount of coverage, for a limited amount of time, while others may only set limits on the amount of coverage.
-In most cases, you can increase ALE coverage for an additional premium.
+However, ALE coverage limits vary from company to company, with some policies providing unlimited coverage for a limited amount of time.
+In contrast, others may only set limits on the amount of coverage.

 The liability portion of homeowners insurance covers you against lawsuits for bodily injury or property damage that you or family members or pets cause to other people, as well as court costs incurred and damages awarded.

-If you own property and or have investments and savings that are worth more than the liability limits in your policy, consider purchasing a separate excess liability or umbrella policy.
+If you own property and or have investments and saving that are worth more than the liability limits in your policy, consider purchasing a separate excess liability or umbrella policy.

 Umbrella or excess liability policies provide coverage over and above your standard home (or auto) liability policy limits.
 These policies start to pay after you have used up the liability insurance in your underlying policy.
 In addition to providing additional dollar amount coverage, umbrella or excess liability often offers broader coverage than standard policies.

 The cost of an umbrella policy depends on how much underlying insurance you have and the kind of risk you represent.
 The greater the underlying liability coverage you have, the cheaper the umbrella or excess policy.
-To write an umbrella or excess policy, most companies will require a minimum of $300,000 underlying liability insurance on your standard homeowners policy.
+Most companies will require a minimum of $300,000 underlying liability insurance on your standard homeowners policy for umbrella coverage.